 A: Some states, including North Carolina, enforce one-bite rules that allow a dog owner to avoid liability for a dog attack, but only once and only under certain circumstances.
 Once a dog has bitten someone in a one-bite state, the dog owner would be strictly liable for any harm they cause to others in the future.
 The state enforces a one-bite rule, but there are some situations in which the strict liability rule applies.
 For example, if a dog owner trained their dog to be aggressive, or if the owner did not restrain the dog at all and allowed it to wander, strict liability would likely apply.

 A: Technically, no, there is no legal requirement to hire an attorney for any personal injury claim in the state.
 However, doing so tremendously improves your chances of succeeding with your civil action; you will also be more likely to maximize your compensation in this manner.
 Your legal team can make a tremendous difference in the quality of your experience in the civil court system.

-The team at Helton, Cody & Associates, PLLC, has helped many dog bite victims secure the compensation they need to recover, and we have held many defendants accountable for the harm they’ve done to our clients through negligence and intentional misconduct.
+The team at Law Office of Lyndon R. Helton, PLLC, has helped many dog bite victims secure the compensation they need to recover, and we have held many defendants accountable for the harm they’ve done to our clients through negligence and intentional misconduct.
 Whatever you believe to be the underlying cause of your recent dog attack, as long as you did not provoke the dog or trespass on the dog owner’s property, you likely have grounds to seek compensation.
 Our team can review the details of your recent dog attack and let you know how we can assist in your recovery.
 Contact us today to schedule your consultation with a Morganton dog bite attorney.